Apolloscar/ECS171_GroupProject/README.md

 - This model can be used to determine which factors significantly influence the quality of red wine to improve flavor and can help create a guideline on what values each component should have.
 - Also, if the wine were to taste bad, then these attributes could be checked under the model to determine which characteristic is negatively affecting the flavor.
 - Another model can be created using polynomial regression, which could determine the attribute with the highest correlation to quality as well.

+## 2. Submission History
+  - ToDo

+## 4. Write Up
+### A. Introduction Part 2
+  - We chose to build a project around determining the main factors contributing to a red-wine's quality because we wanted to relate what we learned in class to something completely unrelated.
+We wanted to show the versatility of topics that machine learning can be applied to.
+If we can build a model to effectively predict red-wine quality based on its physicochemical attributes, then we can determine the qualities that heavily influence the grade of red-wine.
+This information can then be used in industry to allow producers to focus on fine tuning attributes, which will produce the highest quality product, and as a result increase the price at which they can sell their red-wine.
+### B. Figures
+  -

 ## Preprocessing & First Model Building Milestone: